perezjoseph/microrealestate-fork/README.md

 An open-source property management application that helps landlords manage their property rents and tenant relationships with automated WhatsApp and email notifications.

-> **📢 Recent Updates (January 2025)**: Configuration has been standardized across all Docker Compose files for improved flexibility and consistency.
-See [Configuration Standardization Guide](CONFIGURATION_STANDARDIZATION.md) for migration details.

 ## 🏠 Overview